KristelEiTea/JuuniPraktika/README.md

 # JuuniPraktika

 The team:
-Kristel Siilak
+Kristel Siilak,
-Katrin Kirotarp
+Katrin Kirotarp,
-Kristiina Simulman
+Kristiina Simulman,
 Elenn May Adeliine Pahk

 We made a WPF app where the user can plan a vacation, can put events in a 1-month calendar,